julienGautier77/hamamatsu/README.md

 # hamamatsu

-pvCam camera control is an user interface to control Photometrics scientifics camera
+hamamatsu camera control is an user interface to control hamamatsu scientifics camera

-This software is not associated with Photometrics .
+This software is not associated with Hamamtsu .
 Use it at your own risk.

 it use hamamatsu library from  https://github.com/tiagocoutinho/hamamatsu